 Avoid the doorbell

 Most animals are not used to hearing the doorbell frequently and it may make them uneasy or protective.
-If you’re choosing to give out candy this year in a socially distanced way, try a motion sensor decoration or sit outside instead of having trick-or-treaters ring the doorbell.
-If you are answering the door it is a good idea to use a leash or crate so your dog is safe while you hand out candy.
-Or, provide your pet with a comfortable space in another room.
+If you’re choosing to give out candy, try a motion sensor decoration or sit outside instead of having trick-or-treaters ring the doorbell.
+If you are answering the door, it is a good idea to crate your dog – if they have been crate trained – or provide your furry family member with a comfortable space in another room.

 Create a safe space

 Creating a spot for your pet to go when they are stressed can be very helpful.
 Make sure they are comfortable in the space before Halloween night.
 Fill it with their favourite toys and treats, then send them to their safe space an hour or so before trick or treating starts.
 Most importantly, make sure all toys and treats are appropriate, especially if your dog is a heavy chewer.

 Halloween should be fun for the whole family, including your pets.
 Just remember to keep your furry friends away from your candy!
 For more great tips like these, visit fearfreepets.com.

 More Fear Free® tips for your companion animals!

 What is the Fear Free® program all about?

 Thank you so much for all you do